Is A Guide Dog Right For You?

 Requirements

-Our Guide Dog program might right for you if you meet the qualifications below:
+Our Guide Dog program might be right for you if you meet the qualifications below:

 Orientation and Mobility